danwing/settle-requirements/draft-nygren-requirements-https-local-domains.md

 DHCP domain-search value??
 Should we also allow any arbitrary name if the IP address is local (RFC1918 address), too?

+1. MUST NOT require ongoing vendor support or function, as vendors go out of business or lose interest in old equipment

 ## Human Factors Requirements